apache/logging-log4j2/src/site/markdown/security.md

 **Log4j 2.x mitigation**: Implement one of the mitigation techniques below.

-* Upgrade to release 2.15.0 or later (2.16.0 is recommended) - requires Java 8 or later.
+* Java 8 (or later) users should upgrade to release 2.15.0 or later, 2.16.0 is recommended.
-* Users requiring Java 7, upgrade to release 2.12.2.
+* Java 7 users should upgrade to release 2.12.2.
 * Otherwise, remove the JndiLookup class from the classpath: `zip -q -d log4j-core-*.jar org/apache/logging/log4j/core/lookup/JndiLookup.class`

 Note that only the log4j-core JAR file is impacted by this vulnerability.